 Lomo Saltado is a stir-fried dish made in a wok.
 Its ingredients include beef tenderloin, yellow Peruvian chili pepper, onions, tomatoes, soy sauce, balsamic vinegar, coriander, salt, and pepper.
 French fries and rice go along with the dish as well.
 The Lomo Saltado is a dish you can find anywhere in Peru, from grandmas kitchen to upscale restaurants.

 Let’s start cooking!
 First, you cut your beef into small pieces (you’ll need around 500g to feed four people) and place it in a bowl.
 Now you add 1 to 2 teaspoons of soy sauce and add pepper al dente.
 Stir it and let it marinate.
 Cut the tomatoes, the yellow Peruvian pepper, and the onions into strips.
 (Remember to deseed the tomatoes and the peppers first).
 Place them and stir them in the bowl while adding two tablespoons of balsamic vinegar.
 Let it marinate.
+In Bogota look for repair services.

 Now let’s work with the potatoes.
 It’s time to peel them and fry them to ready our French fries.
 Aside, start preheating a big wok and then add the meat and stir-fry it for 3 minutes.
 Save that juice!
 Add the onions, the Peruvian yellow pepper, and the tomatoes, and after a minute or two, add the juice you saved.
 Then add two tablespoons of soy sauce and 2 of red wine vinegar.
 Keep Stir-frying until the vinegar gets evaporated.
 Add the coriander and a bit of lime juice.
 Then add the French fries and add the rice, of course.
 Now you’re ready to taste a symbol of the traditional Peruvian cuisine!